fredizzimo/uGFX/boards/base/Olimex-SAM7EX256-GE8/readme.txt

 There are also board files predefined for (just add driver to the makefile):
 	- TLS8204 on the UEXT connector (Olimex MOD3310)
+	- SSD1306 on the UEXT connector using SPI	(copy board_SSD1306_spi.h to board_SSD1306.h in your project directory)
+	- SSD1306 on the UEXT connector using I2C	(copy board_SSD1306_i2c.h to board_SSD1306.h in your project directory)

+If you are using the uGFX makefiles use OPT_CPU=at91sam7 in your makefile to get the correct cpu.